trucnguyenlam/vagrant-boxes/IMTLucca16/README.md

     vagrant box add basebox imtlucca.box
     vagrant init basebox

-    vagrant up
+Replace the line starting with `config.vm.synced_folder` in the file named Vagrantfile with this line: `config.vm.synced_folder "data", "/vagrant_data"`

 Logging into the virtual machine:

     For OSX or Linux:
+        vagrant up
         vagrant ssh
-    For Windows: use putty
+    For Windows:
+        vagrant up
+        and use putty.exe
         Host: 127.0.0.1
         Port: 2222
         Username: vagrant